Paris – The 10 Best Art Museums

 7. Musée du Quai Branly – Jacques Chirac

 Located near the Eiffel Tower, the Quai Branly Museum has a collection of over one million objects from Africa, the Americas, Asia, and Oceania; 3,500 are on display.
 If you want to take a break from European art and try something different, come here.
 The exterior of the Quai Branly is alive with plants clinging to the walls, while the interior exudes a unique feeling — a contemplative calm — completely different from most museums.
 If you give this museum a chance it will win you over, and other museums will feel generic (like a Shopping Mall) by comparison.
 The focus here is on discovering ancient artifacts and art, beautifully lit along winding paths, set against a dramatically dark background.
-You should visit the museum before May 28, 2023 to enjoy the “KIMONO” exhibition.
-Check out the Quai Branly’s website for three new exhibits scheduled to open on April 4, 2023.
+You should visit the Quai Branly’s website for the museum’s schedule of current and upcoming special exhibitions.

 Closed on Mondays.
 Open Tuesday, Wednesday & Sunday 11:00 – 7:00 (19:00).
 Open Thursday, Friday & Saturday 11:00 – 9:00 (21:00).
 Metro # 9 to Alma-Marceau, or # 6 to Bir Hakeim.